coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

 ## Automated provisioning

-Network booting and provisioning CoreOS clusters can be automated using the [coreos-baremetal](https://github.com/coreos/coreos-baremetal) project.
+Network booting and provisioning CoreOS clusters can be automated using the CoreOS [matchbox][matchbox-gh] project.
 It includes:

-* Guides for configuring an network boot environment with iPXE/GRUB
+* Guides for creating network boot environments with iPXE/GRUB
-* An HTTP/gRPC [service](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/bootcfg.md) for booting and provisioning machines.
-Match machines by their hardware attributes and serve templated [Ignition](https://coreos.com/ignition/docs/latest/c) configs or cloud-configs.
+* The matchbox HTTP/gRPC [service][matchbox-intro-doc] for booting and provisioning bare-metal machines.
+Match machines by their hardware attributes and serve templated [Ignition][ignition-docs] configs or cloud-configs.
-* Example clusters including an [etcd cluster](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/getting-started-rkt.md), multi-node [Kubernetes cluster](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/kubernetes.md), and [self-hosted](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/bootkube.md) Kubernetes cluster.
+* Example clusters including an [etcd cluster][etcd-cluster-example], multi-node [Kubernetes cluster][multi-node-example], and [self-hosted][self-hosted-example] Kubernetes cluster.

-[Get started](https://github.com/coreos/coreos-baremetal#bootcfg) provisioning your machines into CoreOS clusters.
+[Get started][matchbox-gh] provisioning your machines into CoreOS clusters.

 ## Manual provisioning